 With 17-inch wheels, you need to use slightly smaller tires for the perfect combination with your vehicle, and sometimes it reduces the ground clearance of your vehicle.

 On the other hand, 20-inch wheels are bigger and wider, and you need to use bigger tires like 35-inch or 37 for better fitment, which also increases the ground clearance of your vehicle.
-If 20-inch wheels enlarge the vehicle’s ground clearance much high, you can minimize it like lowering the jeep wrangler.
+If 20-inch wheels enlarge the vehicle’s ground clearance much high, you can minimize it by lowering the jeep wrangler.

 Impact On Vehicle Braking System